andrewjlee0/powerlifting/README.md

 ## Feature Engineering
 * CatBoost encoded all categorical variables
+* Created 6 new columns:
+  * Parsed Date column into Month, Season, and Year columns
+  * Parsed Location column into Country and State columns
-* **Engineered 6 new columns:** Month, Season, Year, Country, State, Number of records in past year of the same class, Number of days since last record in the same class
+  * Created column for Number of records in the past year of the same Class
+  * Created column for Number of days since the last record in the same Class

 ## Exploratory Data Analysis
 * Observed the distributions of continuous variables and the counts of categoricals